-There are many different ways to define the term, but I like this one via Distilled: “A content strategy is the high-level vision that guides future content development to deliver against a specific business objective.”
+There are many ways to define the term, but I like this one via Distilled: “A content strategy is the high-level vision that guides future content development to deliver against a specific business objective.”

 The most important words in this content strategy definition, in my opinion, are “vision” and “objective.”
-In many ways, strategy is ambiguous and intangible — a guiding framework that accounts for every element of your content operation.
+In many ways, a strategy is ambiguous and intangible — a guiding framework that accounts for every element of your content operation.
 And it always needs to lead toward a concrete goal (usually, some variation of “make more money”).

 Your content strategy must include research (industry and competitive), goals, messaging, and themes, all while focusing on your ideal buyer and his or her needs, motivations, and challenges.